Spirit Bear Team

 Tara’s journey to yoga came by way of the soccer field and rowing shell.
 Looking for a way to safely rehab after several hip surgeries, she discovered yoga.
 What she gained, however, reached far beyond the physical benefits of yoga.
 Yoga has also provided Tara with the foundation for combating the mental and emotional effects of chronic pain.
 From this experience, Tara has dedicated herself to helping others experience the benefits of yoga practice.
 Through Spirit Bear Yoga Tara aims to expand the perception of yoga, promoting a positive yoga lifestyle not just on the mat, but off the mat as well.

-When Tara is not leading yoga classes she can be found reading about the Vagus Nerve, designing fresh new graphics, or dreaming about her next adventure to the mountains.
-In addition to her passion for wilderness adventure, Tara is passionate about utilizing a holistic, mindful approach to graphic design and UX(user experience).
+When Tara is not leading a yoga class she can be found reading about the Vagus Nerve, designing fresh new graphics, dreaming about her next adventure to the mountains or training for her first 100k Ultra Marathon this January 11th 2019 - Hoka One One Bandera!

 SUNY Buffalo: B.A. in Psychology